Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 • Economic parameters (parametri economici)

-From the Chamber of Commerce — confirmation of financial solvency
+From the Chamber of Commerce — confirmation of financial standing

 • Proof of income

-Tax returns (NOT just bank statements), contracts with clients, certificates of completed work
+Tax returns (NOT just bank statements), client contracts, completion certificates

 • Motivation letter